Nora Hickey, D.V.M. & Jennifer O. Reynolds, M.A.

 Clove oil isn’t the only readily available option for small fish though.
 I know that recent research has been done for a method called “rapid chilling” on small fish like zebrafish, and it’s mentioned in the AVMA guidelines you’ve provided.
 Is this an option people can consider too?
 If so, how does it work?

 Nora: We recently mentioned zebrafish in our “Best Fish for Beginners” article, and you pointed out there that they are used extensively as a model organism for research.
-There has been a significant amount of work that has been produced looking at how to humanely keep, work with, and euthanize zebrafish.
+A significant amount of work has been produced on how to humanely keep, work with, and euthanize zebrafish.
 Rapid chilling has been studied in depth with zebrafish, and can likely be applied to other small, tropical fish.
 Rapid chilling is a euthanasia method where fish are euthanized by immersing them in ice-cold water for an extended period of time.
 It is important to note that it is not appropriate for koi, goldfish, and other cold-tolerant species.

 Jen: The AVMA guidelines specifically mention that rapid chilling is appropriate for tropical fish 3.8 cm or less.
 To be clear, this means setting up an ice bath and then placing the fish in it once the water is very cold.
 It does not mean putting them in your freezer, which would not be rapid and is therefore an unacceptable method.